 In addition to practicing general veterinary medicine, Dr. Johnson also has special interests in dermatology, endocrinology, and internal medicine.
 He is the ONLY Pen HIP certified veterinarian in NE Tarrant County, allowing him to excel in canine hip evaluation, important for properly diagnosing hip dysplasia which can affect many popular dog breeds.

 Dr. Johnson, an Abilene, Texas native, came into veterinary medicine following in his grandfather’s footsteps.”
 I grew up listening to stories my grandfather would tell about his days as a veterinary practitioner,” he says, which has helped give Dr. Johnson “a passion for animals and for learning as much as possible about them.”
 It is his caring personality and high level of veterinary skill that has quickly made him a popular veterinarian among Neighborhood’s clients and their pets.

-As a husband and father, Dr. Johnson enjoys spending time with his family as well as his two dachshunds, Chisum and Lilly.
-His wife, Lisa, joined the clinic team in January 2010, and his son Reese enjoys playing soccer when not slaving away at school.
+As a husband and father, Dr. Johnson enjoys spending time with his family as well as his dachshund, Lilly.
+His wife, Lisa, joined the clinic team in January 2010, and his son Reese enjoys fishing.
 Fishing and camping are Dr. Johnson’s favorite activities outside of providing the best medical care possible to the dogs and cats at Neighborhood Pet Health Center.

 Daniel Finch, DVM

 My name is Dr. Daniel Finch, or Dan for short.
 I grew up in Iowa in a small town.
 This is where my interest in animals sparked as I was surrounded by farm land and livestock